 During 2017, the European Union ("EU") Economic and Financial Affairs Council ("ECOFIN") released a list of non-cooperative jurisdictions for tax purposes.
-The stated aim of this list, and accompanying report, was to promote good governance worldwide in order to maximize efforts to prevent tax fraud and tax evasion.
+The stated aim of this list, and accompanying report. was to promote good governance worldwide in order to maximize efforts to prevent tax fraud and tax evasion.
 Bermuda was not on the list of non-cooperative jurisdictions but did feature in the report (along with approximately 40 other jurisdictions) as having committed to address concerns relating to economic substance by December 31, 2018.
 In accordance with that commitment, Bermuda has enacted legislation that requires certain entities in Bermuda engaged in "relevant activities" to maintain a substantial economic presence in Bermuda and to satisfy economic substance requirements.
 The list of "relevant activities" includes carrying on as a business any one or more of: banking, insurance, fund management, financing, leasing, headquarters, shipping, distribution and service center, intellectual property and holding entities.
-Any entity that must satisfy economic substance requirements but fails to do so could face automatic disclosure to competent authorities in the EU of the information filed by the entity with the Bermuda Registrar of Companies in connection with the economic substance requirements and may also face financial penalties, restriction or regulation of its business activities and/or may be struck off as a registered entity in Bermuda.
-If any one of the foregoing were to occur, it may adversely affect the business operations of Sagicor or its Bermuda subsidiaries.
+Any entity that must satisfy economic substance requirements but fails to do so could face automatic disclosure to competent authorities in the EU of the information filed by the entity with the Bermuda Registrar of Companies in connection with the economic substance requirements and may also face financial penalties, restriction or regulation of our business activities and/or may be struck off as a registered entity in Bermuda.
+If any one of the foregoing were to occur, it may adversely affect the business operations of Sagicor or our Bermuda subsidiaries.
 Ultimately, the Bermuda Registrar of Companies will make the determination as to an entity's compliance with the economic substance requirements.

-In respect of Sagicor's 2021 filing, Sagicor was of the view that it was a "pure equity holding entity"; however, as it did not earn any gross revenue in respect of this relevant activity Sagicor filed a 'Nil' declaration for the year ended December 31, 2020.
-Under the ES Act, entities that do not earn any gross revenue in respect of a relevant activity may file a 'Nil' declaration and such entities are not required to comply with the economic substance requirements.
-To date, Sagicor has not received a response from the Bermuda Registrar of Companies in respect of its filing made in relation to the year ended December 31, 2020.
-At present, the impact of these new economic substance requirements is unclear, and it is not possible to accurately predict the effect of these requirements on Sagicor and its business.
+In respect of Sagicor's 2022 filing, Sagicor was of the view that it was a "pure equity holding entity"; however, as it did not earn any gross revenue in respect of this relevant activity Sagicor filed a 'Nil' declaration for the year ended December 31, 2021.
+Under the Economic Substance Act 2018 (Bermuda), entities that do not earn any gross revenue in respect of a relevant activity may file a 'Nil' declaration and such entities are not required to comply with the economic substance requirements.
+To date, Sagicor has not received a response from the Bermuda Registrar of Companies in respect of its filing made in relation to the year ended December 31, 2021.
+At present, it is not possible to accurately predict the effect of the economic substance requirements on Sagicor and its business.
 The requirements may increase the complexity and costs of carrying on Sagicor's business and could adversely affect its operations and financial condition.
-In addition, certain of Sagicor's subsidiaries currently operate in Panama and Trinidad and Tobago which are on the non-cooperative jurisdictions list.
-At present, it is not possible to accurately predict whether any related regulatory changes in these jurisdictions would have a material effect on Sagicor or its business.